Brian-Pho/Textbook-Notes/content/posts/textbooks/the-quest-for-artificial-intelligence/index.md

 - Yet, much human reasoning does not seem to work that way.
 Often, we jump to a conclusion using the facts we happen to have, together with reasonable assumptions, and then have to retract that conclusion when we learn some new fact that contradicts the assumptions.
 - That style of reasoning is called nonmonotonic or defeasible (meaning "capable of being made or declared null and void") because new facts might require taking back something concluded before.
 - We humans are also able to predict, with useful accuracies, the future course of many of the physical processes we commonly experience.
-- E.g. when people play in ocean waves at the beach, they are usually able to predict when a wave crest will arrive so that they can jump up in time.
+- E.g. When people play in ocean waves at the beach, they are usually able to predict when a wave crest will arrive so that they can jump up in time.
 Do our brains use anything like the equation just shown to make that prediction?
 Probably not.
 - Instead, prediction routines for guiding skilled actions are learned by repeated experiences and are part of what psychologists call "procedural knowledge."
 - In addition to acting automatically and effectively using procedural knowledge embedded in our various motor skills, we can also make declarative statements predicting what will happen in certain situations.
-- E.g. a surfer looking out at incoming waves can tell a friend "Take the next wave; it's going to be a big one."
+- E.g. A surfer looking out at incoming waves can tell a friend "Take the next wave; it's going to be a big one."
 - Apparently we have some facility for representing and using "qualitative knowledge" about physical processes - knowledge that is neither part of our procedural "muscle memory" nor represented in our brains by complex mathematical formulas.
 - E.g. How do we know that when we knock over a glass of water on a table the water will eventually come to the edge of the table and spill off?
 How do we know that if we stack heavy boxes on top of light, fragile boxes, the fragile boxes might collapse?
 How do we know that if we drive to our destination a little bit faster, we'll get there a little bit sooner?
 - Earlier in AI's history there was controversy about whether knowledge should be represented by data structures such as semantic networks or by sets of logical statements.